-Hanoi is a melting pot of French and Sino-Vietnamese cultures and lifestyles, and aside from its history, the capital of Vietnam is one of the most rapidly growing cities in Southeast Asia.
+Hanoi is a melting pot of French and Sino-Vietnamese cultures and lifestyles.
+Aside from its history, the capital of Vietnam is one of Southeast Asia’s most rapidly growing cities.

-Once you decide to pay a visit to Hanoi, being well-prepared always does you more good than going on a spontaneous trip.
-Despite being a relatively small city, Hanoi is infused with great historical attractions and exquisite cuisines.
-Planning ahead can help you navigate this metropolitan city of Vietnam much better and avoid being ripped off.
-Read here for Top Attractions to Visit in Hanoi.
+Once you decide to visit Hanoi, being well-prepared always does you more good than going on a spontaneous trip.
+Despite being relatively small, Hanoi has great historical attractions and exquisite cuisines.
+Planning can help you navigate this metropolitan city of Vietnam much better and avoid being ripped off.
+Read here for the Top Attractions to Visit in Hanoi.

-The best way to understand the city’s background is to visit local places and observe how the locals make their way around Hanoi.
-Sitting at a streetside and sipping a cup of Vietnamese coffee, you can begin to take in the fast-paced way of life here.
+The best way to understand the city’s background is to observe how the locals make their way around Hanoi.
+Sitting on the streetside and sipping a cup of Vietnamese coffee, you can begin to take in the fast-paced way of life here.

-Located in the Quang Binh Province in Vietnam's Central Coast region, Phong Nha-Ke Bang National Park is among Vietnam’s most outstanding parks.
-This place well associates with filming locations for many fantasy movies, namely the Hollywood production Kong: Skull Island in 2017.
+Phong Nha-Ke Bang National Park is among Vietnam’s most outstanding parks.
+It is located in the Quang Binh Province in Vietnam’s Central Coast region.
+This place is well associated with filming locations for many fantasy movies, namely the Hollywood production Kong: Skull Island in 2017.

 Phong Nha-Ke Bang is the perfect spot if you want to escape from the city.
 This park owns a system of mystical caves, and you would need a licensed tour guide to lead you through its magical nature’s creation.
 The National Park is near Laos, and it has a vibrant and painful war history with numerous undetonated bombs and former hidden locations for Vietnamese military forces.

-Mekong Delta is a lush network of waterways in Vietnam and also famous for its soils and ecosystems.
-The area holds such a significant role in the national agricultural scene that the produce production here provides sustenance for over a third of the country.
+The Mekong Delta is a lush network of waterways in Vietnam and is also famous for its soils and ecosystems.
+The area holds such a significant role in the national agricultural scene that the produce production sustains over a third of the country.

 You have many convenient ways to visit the Mekong Delta as a tourist.
-With dozens of bus connections and available motorbikes, you can go around the Mekong Delta and its beautiful villages.
+You can go around the Mekong Delta and its beautiful villages with dozens of bus connections and available motorbikes.
 Besides, you can set off on a boat trip down the tranquil branches, eye witnessing locals’ everyday life, fruit orchards, floating markets, and monkey bridges.

 If you feel more comfortable among trees and cool weather, you can’t avoid visiting Sa Pa.
-It is a remarkable and remote spot in the Hoang Lien Son mountains of northern Vietnam.
-Sa Pa has a population of around 10,000, scattering around mountains and hills untouched by visitors.
+It is a remarkable and remote spot in northern Vietnam’s Hoang Lien Son mountains.
+Sa Pa has a population of around 10,000, scattered around mountains and hills untouched by visitors.
 You can spend days trekking and hiking through rural villages and ethnic minority communities.

 Student life is full of events.
-Classes, extracurricular activities, work, and hangouts are only a drop in the ocean of what students experience during their academic years.
-While it is tough to remain on track and work on your grades, it is also no less important to have quality time and take a rest.
+Classes, extracurricular activities, work, and hangouts are only a drop in what students experience during their academic years.
+While it is tough to remain on track and work on your grades, having quality time and rest is no less important.
 Visiting Vietnam is perfect for visiting during holidays.
-Stay safe, keep the distance, and enjoy your trip to Vietnam.
+Stay safe, keep your distance, and enjoy your trip to Vietnam.